 The rolled tarp attached to the right rear of the Wespe hull should actually be a muffler with an exhaust pipe leading into it.

 The painting instructions for a Wespe of the 17.
-Panzer-Division are obviously in error, they are dated "Moscow 1941", despite the fact that Wespe did not enter service until 1943.
+Panzer-Division are obviously in error, they are dated „Moscow 1941“, despite the fact that Wespe did not enter service until 1943.
 The camouflage pattern of earth brown over panzergrey may be correct for elements of the 17.
-PD at the time, but Wespe would have been painted in a 1943 camouflage pattern of Schokoladenbraun and/or Olivgrün disruptive stripes over the Dunkelgelb base colour.
+PD at the time, but Wespe would have been painted in a 1943 camouflage pattern of Olivgrün and/or Rotbraun disruptive stripes over the Dunkelgelb nach Muster base colour.
 The same error places the Fahrzeug with 21.
-Panzer-Division in "Tripoli 1942".
+Panzer-Division in „Tripoli 1942“.
 If Wespe fought in North Africa at all, it probably did not arrive until the 1943 Tunisian campaign.

 The two Figuren included in this kit are dressed in Afrikakorps uniform, they are unsuitable for a Fahrzeug deployed on the Eastern Front.
 The same is true of the palm tree which decorates the diorama base, although the base itself could be used to represent other theatres of operation.